LukasKmitas/Project_2023-24/README.md

 Resource -> resource tiles, this is how the player gets money Misc -> these are more decorations such as weed (plant) behave same as Walkables

-Neural networks:

-something at a side of the project, this just shows my ability to understand and implement something with neural networks, the purpose of this is to create a neural perceptrons and have some kind of visual aid showing the training in action

 ### License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE